IgorMacGregor/Data-Portfolio/README.md

 ## Machine Learning

 - [M5 Forecasting - Accuracy](https://github.com/IgorMacGregor/Data-Portfolio/blob/master/projects/m5-forecasting-accuracy.ipynb) : submission to a Kaggle competition with a team, where we had to predict the future sales of several Walmart supermarkets.
 Libraries used: Numpy, Pandas, Scikit-learn, LightGBM
+- [European Soccer Project](https://github.com/IgorMacGregor/Data-Portfolio/blob/master/projects/European%20Soccer%20Prediction.pdf) : academic project done with another student, where we predict the outcome of football games thanks to various algorithms, and perform Time Series Analysis on the attendance of the European football stadiums.
+Technologies used : Knime, R (for TSA)